Chart Color Schemes

 Forestville - Killarney Heights's residents are extremely healthy with very low prevalence of common health conditions across all age groups

-Analysis of health metrics shows strong performance throughout Forestville - Killarney Heights, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is exceptionally high at approximately 73% of the total population (9750 people), compared to the national average of 55.3%.
+Forestville-Killarney Heights shows robust health metrics with low prevalence of common conditions across all ages.
+Private health cover is high at approximately 73% (9,750 people), surpassing the national average of 55.3%.

 Frequently Asked Questions - Health